Successful Threads With A Die

 External Threads With A Die

-The real trick to success is making sure it goes on straight, and to make sure the die comes nicely into the existing threads.
-If it does not align right, it will cut new threads on top of the old ones, and that will totally ruin the part.
-“Cross Threading” Anyway, take some care that things align, then this trick will fix the damaged threads.
+2. Make sure the die comes nicely onto the existing threads.
+If it does not align correct, it will cut new threads, on top of the old ones, and ruin the part.
+“Cross Threading.”

 Creating New Threads